 Traditional German Chocolate Cake

-A delicious traditional German Chocolate Cake recipe topped with homemade coconut pecan frosting.
+This Traditional German Chocolate Cake recipe is made with a rich and moist chocolate cake layered with a homemade coconut pecan frosting that is buttery, gooey, and bursting with amazing texture from the coconut and pecans.
 This cake has been officially dubbed a “family favorite.”

 If you are looking for a smaller cake, then I’d recommend my 6-Inch German Chocolate Cake rather than adapted this recipe to fit smaller pans.
 If you are looking for an even smaller option, then German Chocolate cupcakes are for you!